How to use your bathroom scale as a fuel gauge

 It’s not just about looking buff and building muscles, amino acids are critical to fueling mitochondrial function and creating neurotransmitters that assist in staying happy and sleeping well.
 For example, the amino acid tryptophan produces serotonin which makes us happy and melatonin which helps us sleep.

 The optimal food lists have been designed to help maximise nutrient density (including ensuring adequate amino acids) ideally without needing to rely on tracking calories.
-Rebecca does track what she eats, but mainly to make sure she is getting adequate protein on her feasting days.

 I encourage you to check out Rebecca’s Facebook group where she has documented her daily progress and learnings and supports others using the Protocol.
 You can download a spreadsheet and start tracking and sharing your own progress.
 Public accountability and a supportive community are always going to be helpful in achieving such a long-term goal.